huggingface/transformers/docs/source/en/perf_infer_cpu.md

 BetterTransformer accelerates inference with its fastpath (native PyTorch specialized implementation of Transformer functions) execution.
 The two optimizations in the fastpath execution are:

-1. fusion combines multiple sequential operations into a single "kernel" to reduce the number of computation steps
+1. fusion, which combines multiple sequential operations into a single "kernel" to reduce the number of computation steps
 2. skipping the inherent sparsity of padding tokens to avoid unnecessary computation with nested tensors

 BetterTransformer also converts all attention operations to use the more memory-efficient [scaled dot product attention](https://pytorch.org/docs/master/generated/torch.nn.functional.scaled_dot_product_attention).